Vaesea/FNF-VS-Stev-Red-Heaven/README.md

 if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`

-inside `Project.xml`, you will find several variables to customize Psych Engine to your liking
+inside `Project.xml`, you will find several variables to customize VS Stev Red Heaven to your liking

 to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`